Motorcycle License in North Dakota

 - Your Class M permit.

-- Check or money order to pay a $5 test fee and, if you pass, $8 for your endorsement.
+- Check or money order to pay a $5 test fee.

 - You must provide proof that you are enrolled in or have successfully graduated from a state-approved motorcycle safety course.

-- You must own a Class M permit for a minimum of two months before you'll be allowed to take the road test.
+- You must own a Class M permit for a minimum of 2 months before you'll be allowed to take the road test.

 - If you meet the both requirements, your road test requirement may be waived at the discretion of the state.

-- Riders who are 14 and 15 years old are limited to motorcycles with 250 cc engines or less.
+- Riders who are under 16 years old are limited to motorcycles with 250 cc engines or less.

-- If you are 18 or younger, NDDOT requires riding with a state-approved helmet.
+- If you are younger than 18 years old, NDDOT requires riding with a state-approved helmet.

 - Call the Driver's License and Testing location if there's inclement weather on the day of your exam.
 Depending on conditions, they may cancel your appointment and re-schedule your test for another day.